6.001 Shining Dogwood Cutter (Antispila metallella) mines and cut-outs in Dogwood, Salterhebble, Halifax on Aug. 12th 2025.

 The cut-out is 6mm in length which helps distinguish it from Antispila petryi.

 At the start of the mine (shown here) there is often a line of trial slits made by the female's ovipositer.
 This can be perpendicular to the mine and I believe these are the brown flecks in the photo.
-This is another feature that separates the mine from A. petri.
+This is another feature that separates the mine from A. petryi.

 6.005 Birch Cutter (Heliozela hammoniella) mine and cut-out in Downy Birch, Norland Bilberry Slopes, Oct.
 8th 2017.
 The larva mines the petiole then in to the mid-rib and finally the leaf blade where it makes a blotch mine.
 It excises this mine and uses it to create a protective case before falling to the ground to pupate.
 It leaves behind a neat oval encompassed by a dead, brown "lasso".
 It was interesting to dissect the mine tracing the tunnel of frass back to the base of the petiole.